 Get debt help

-What are the bankruptcy rules over loans from family and friends?
+Bankruptcy rules and loans from family and friends

-If you’ve paid money back to someone before bankruptcy
+If you pay money to someone before bankruptcy

-• You were aware that you were going to go bankrupt
+• You knew you were going bankrupt when you paid them

 • You made the payment within the last two years